small-rose/SmallNotes/Spring/SpringData-Jpa.md

 ---

-Here are SpringData JPA experience .
+SpringData JPA experience .
 {: .fs-6 .fw-300 }

-## Table of contents
+## It is about JPA and  SpringBoot JPA experience .
 {: .no_toc .text-delta }

+1. TOC
+{:toc}

 ## 一、JPA 是什么